unrealwork/axibase-collector/jobs/examples/nginx/README.md

 * Login into ATSD web interface.
 * Open **Configuration:Parsers CSV** page.
 Click Import.
 * Import [CSV parser](./configs/nginx-atsd-csv-parser.xml) for NGINX status page.
+* The parser splits status page content into cells and assembles series commands from extracted cell values.<br>In addition, it creates a derived metric `unhandled_percent` equal to `100*(1-handled/accepted)`.

 ## Configure FILE job in Axibase Collector

 Axibase Collector will poll the NGINX status page every 5 seconds and upload the downloaded file into ATSD for parsing.

+* Login into Axibase Collector web interface

 ### Create Item List for NGINX servers

-* Login into Axibase Collector web interface
 * Open **Collections:Item Lists** page
-* Add a new TEXT [Item List](/collections.md) named **nginx-servers** containing DNS names or IP addresses of the monitored NGINX servers, one server per line.
-Make sure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path `/nginx_status`.
-If the protocols and ports are different, move the entire url to the list and retain only `${ITEM}` placeholder in the Path field.
+* Add a new TEXT [Item List](/collections.md) named **nginx-servers** containing DNS names or IP addresses of the monitored NGINX servers, one server per line. <br>Make sure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path `/nginx_status`. <br>If the protocols and ports are different, move the entire url to the list and set Path field to equal `${ITEM}` placeholder.
 * **Save** the list.

 ![Server list example](./images/nginx-server-list.png)